The 20 Best Doctor of Education (Ed.D.) Graduate Schools in 2023

 Are GRE scores required?
 What are the other admission requirements?

-Because of the pandemic, GRE scores are optional for now.
-Other admission requirements include the usuals like transcripts, a resume, an essay, letters of recommendation, and teacher applicants must also submit proof of their state licensure to teach.
+Because of the pandemic, GRE scores for doctoral programs are optional for now.
+Other admission requirements include the usuals like transcripts, a resume, an essay, and letters of recommendation, and teacher applicants must also submit proof of their state licensure to teach.